MaddyGuthridge/Universal-Controller-Script/docs/setup.md

 4. In a different window, navigate to `Documents/Image-Line/FL Studio/Settings/Hardware` in your file manager.

-5. Extract the `UniversalController` folder from within the zip folder to the `Hardware` folder.
+5. Extract the zip folder to a new `UniversalController` folder located within the `Hardware` folder.

 6. Launch (or close and relaunch) FL Studio, and open the MIDI Settings window.

 7. Set your desired controller's ports to be the same (non-zero) value in both the input and output sections.
 Refer to the image for an example setup.
 For